 Moves items that are 14 days or older from the Recoverable Items folder in the user's primary mailbox to the Recoverable Items folder in their archive mailbox.

-You can customize your organization's MRM policy with retention tags.
-For an example configuration, see Set up an archive and deletion policy for mailboxes in your organization.
+You can customize your organization's Exchange MRM policy with retention tags.
+For an example configuration, see Customize an archive and deletion policy for mailboxes in your organization.

 MRM, like Microsoft 365 retention policies and retention labels, can also automatically delete emails after a specified period.
 As an older technology than Microsoft 365 retention, MRM continues to work side-by-side with retention policies and retention labels from Microsoft Purview.
 For more information, see Use retention policies and retention labels instead of older features.

-After a user's archive mailbox is enabled, up to 100 GB of additional storage is available.
-If users need more storage space, enable auto-expanding archiving to provide up to 1.5 TB of additional storage in archive mailboxes.
+After a user's archive mailbox is enabled, up to 100 GB of extra storage becomes available.
+If users need more storage space than this 100 GB, enable auto-expanding archiving to provide up to 1.5 TB of additional storage in archive mailboxes.
 For more information, see Learn about auto-expanding archiving.